^

 Survey program

-2. Common blood tests, urine tests.
+2. General blood and urine tests.

-4. Immunological studies - the content of T- and B-lymphocytes, subpopulations of T-lymphocytes, circulating immune complexes, immunoglobulins, including IgE.
+4. Immunological studies - content of T- and B-lymphocytes, subpopulations of T-lymphocytes, circulating immune complexes, immunoglobulins, including IgE.

 7. X-ray examination of the lungs.